-Proposed law levies a 15% tax on the net proceeds of sports wagering conducted in the state and requires that the greater of 1% or \$500,000 of the proceeds collected to be deposited into the Compulsive and Problem Gaming Fund per year and two-thirds of the avails of the tax to be deposited into the Early Childhood Education Fund and one-third of the avails to be remitted to parish governing authorities where the gaming occurred.
+Proposed law levies a 13% tax on the net proceeds of sports wagering conducted in the state and requires that 1%, but no greater than \$500,000 of the tax, be deposited into the Compulsive and Problem Gaming Fund per year.
+If 1% of the avails of tax exceeds \$500,000, the remainder of the 1% shall be deposited into the Early Childhood Education Fund.
+Proposed law requires that 10% of the avails of the tax be deposited into the Early Childhood Education Fund and 2% of the avails of the tax be remitted to parish governing authorities where the gaming occurred.